 There is growing impetus for women’s historic achievements to be remembered.
 Since the publication of my book, Mrs Pankhurst’s Purple Feather: Fashion, Fury and Feminism – Women’s Fight for Change in 2018, six of its central suffragist and political characters have now been commemorated with a statue:

 —Millicent Fawcett (left), sculpted by Gillian Wearing, unveiled in Parliament Square, London on 24 April 2018.

 —Emmeline Pankhurst (right) by Hazel Reeves, unveiled in St Peter’s Square, Manchester on 14 December 2018.
 (The Pankhurst sculpture in Westminster, London, was created in 1930.)

 The suffrage centenary last year got the ball rolling.
 Many more statues of women are in the pipeline.
 Who will be next?

 I think it’s now time to remember the women who kick-started our conservation movement.
 Their extraordinary legacy has not been remembered by history.

-• Emily Williamson, founder of the Society for the Protection of Birds in Didsbury, Manchester, deserves a statue.
+—Emily Williamson, founder of the Society for the Protection of Birds in Didsbury, Manchester, deserves a statue.
 Her house still stands, her garden now Fletcher Moss Park.
 It is the perfect spot.
 With RSPB backing, I launched a campaign in November 2020.
 We now have a long-list of 12 sculptors and a timeline.
 Join the campaign, vote for your favourite, help make this a reality.